 - Increase certainty and clarity for property development — which often includes work both next to the right-of-way and within it

 The project will put right-of-way policy and process into action, including:

-- Updated tools and processes for city staff who review development applications and plan capital projects
+- New tools and processes for City staff who review development applications and plan capital projects

-- Updates to city code or administrative rules as needed to operationalize the decision-making framework
+- Updates to city code and administrative rules, as needed

 |Implementation and tools development||2021 into 2022|